 I just started working with the packet of sourdough starter.
-How many times will I need to feed it before I can put it in the fridge?
+How many times will I need to feed it before I can put it in the refrigerator?

 It is important to continue feeding the starter until it's reliably bubbly a few hours after feeding.
 Getting to that point generally takes 3 to 7 days of feeding the starter every 8 to 12 hours (every 2 to 4 hours for brown rice sourdough starter).
-Once the culture bubbles and rises reliably within a few hours of feeding (also known as proofing), it can be baked with or transferred to the refrigerator for storage.
+Once the culture bubbles and rises reliably within a few hours of feeding, it can be used for baking or transferred to the refrigerator for storage.

 Does room temperature matter when working with sourdough starter?

-Sourdough starter will generally proof at temperatures between 65° and 85°F degrees, but will proof best when kept between 70° and 85°F degrees.
+Sourdough starter will generally proof at temperatures between 65° and 85°F, but will proof best when kept between 70° and 85°F.

 How often should I feed my sourdough starter?

-If your sourdough starter is kept in the fridge, you will need to feed it weekly or whenever you take it out to work with it (whichever is more frequent).
-The only exception is the brown rice sourdough starter which must be fed every few days.
-If necessary, sourdough starters can generally be kept in the fridge without feeding for up to a few weeks if required (this does not apply to brown rice flour sourdough starter which must be fed frequently) but we do not recommend skipping weekly feedings unless absolutely necessary.
+If your sourdough starter is kept in the refrigerator, you will need to feed it weekly or whenever you take it out to work with it (whichever is more frequent).
+An exception is the brown rice sourdough starter which must be fed every few days.
+If necessary, sourdough starters can generally be kept in the refrigerator without feeding for up to a few weeks if required (this does not apply to brown rice flour sourdough starter which must be fed frequently) but we do not recommend skipping weekly feedings unless absolutely necessary.

-When your sourdough starter is out of the fridge, it must be fed every 4 to 12 hours depending on the specific starter and the conditions in your home (room temperature, etc.).
+When your sourdough starter is out of the refrigerator, it must be fed every 4 to 12 hours depending on the specific starter and the conditions in your home (room temperature, etc.).

-My sourdough starter has been in the fridge.
+My sourdough starter has been in the refrigerator.
 How many times should I feed it before baking with it?